- Calendar of Events

-Kayaking teaches kids "River Sense."
+Kayaking teaches kids "River Sense" or situational awareness.
 Like 'street smarts,' River Sense is an intuitive awareness of their surroundings, how the river or weather is changing, anticipating dangerous situations and where their buddies are and how everyone is doing.
-Along the way, they're learning valuable team-building and leadership skills, good judgment, accountability and responsibility for their actions.
+Kayaking is full of natural consequences, where kids learn to balance risk and reward, Along the way, they're learning valuable team-building and leadership skills, good judgment, accountability and responsibility for their actions.
 Many kids are drawn to kayaking because it's a fun and unique social activity, while others are drawn to the competitive games, including freestyle kayaking and 'whitewater canoe slalom' - an Olympic sport.
 Other kids are drawn to the personal challenge and accomplishment of learning to work with the river.

 This class is designed for kids age 5 - 8.
 At this age, many kids are just learning to become comfortable in the water, and the kayak opens up new opportunities for them to learn and play.
 While some children may have natural fears in the beginning, others will want to jump right in!
 This class focuses more on social development than on kayaking technique.
 Throughout this class, the kids will play fun games and team building skills that build confidence and courage.